MarcinGren-zz/QA_Airbnb_Test/README.md

 # QA_Airbnb_Test
+It's an awful one file big script which would need to be refactored

 Automatic test example using Selenium + Python based on Airbnb website.

 Required to run: Chrome, Python, Selenium, Chrome Webdriver (provide a path in config file)